 Types of authorised representatives

-DHS can deal with 2 types of authorised representatives:
+Services Australia can communicate with 2 types of authorised representatives:

 - authorised agents with power of attorney, or other legal authority to act on a person's behalf, and